-Original Medicare doesn’t include prescription drug coverage (except for medications administered when you’re a hospital inpatient or outpatient).
-Original Medicare comes with certain costs, such as copayments, coinsurance, and deductibles, depending on the service or item you receive.
-Private Medicare insurance, described below, can provide this coverage.
+Original Medicare doesn’t include prescription drug coverage (except for certain medications administered when you’re a hospital inpatient or outpatient in an office setting).
+Original Medicare may come with certain costs, such as copayments, coinsurance, and deductibles, depending on the service or item you receive.

 In West Virginia, just as in all states, you may have a choice of various Medicare insurance options beyond Original Medicare.
-Here’s a summary of the Medicare plan options; availability can vary depending on your zip code.
+Here’s a summary of the Medicare plan options; availability can vary depending where in West Virginia you live.
 All of these types of Medicare insurance are sold by private companies that contract with Medicare.

 As a West Virginia resident, you might find these additional resources helpful.